LucasDelfino92/morrowindsharp/readme.md

 There are a few things you may want to keep in mind before going through with this guide.

-- This guide consists of roughly 155 mods and 80 new plugins.
+- Morrowind++ consists of roughly 155 mods and 80 new plugins.
 You can always pick and choose what you'd like to install if this sounds too daunting to you.
-- The total size of the guide is roughly 2.4GB of uncompressed files, 1.3GB of compressed mods you will have to download.
+- The total size of the guide is short of 5GB (the standard Morrowind installation, which we will keep clean, adds another 1.5GB).
+This accounts for installed mods and also their original compressed files.
-- My mod manager of choice for Morrowind is **Mod Organizer 2**.
-The **Setup** module will explain in detail why I use it, and how to use it.
+- The mod manager this guide uses is **Mod Organizer 2**.
+The **Setup** module will explain in detail why, and how to use it.
 - This guide is not designed with **OpenMW** or **Morrowind Rebirth** in mind.
 This guide makes heavy use of the features of the Morrowind Script Extender, incompatible with OpenMW, and many of the mods present in this guide will conflict with the Morrowind Rebirth overhaul.
 You have been warned.
-- This guide does not contemplate **Tamriel Rebuilt**: though compatibility with the mod itself is very good, Tamriel Rebuilt content will not benefit from the improvements made by many of the mods present in this guide.
+- This guide does not contemplate **Tamriel Rebuilt**: though compatibility with the mod itself is very good, Tamriel Rebuilt content will not benefit from the improvements made by many of the mods suggested here.

 ## MY SETUP